Obtaining Additional Compensation for Your Trustee Duties

 3 Situations Where You May Be Entitled to Increased Compensation for your Trustee Duties

 - When the duties of the trustee are substantially different from those contemplated when the trust was created.
 For example, the trust may have had fewer assets when it was set up.
-If it has more than it did when the administration began, you are likely entitled to an increased compensation.
-Your loved one may have created the trust twenty years before passing away, when your job as successor trustee takes effect.
+If it has more than it did when the administration began, you are likely entitled to increased compensation.
+Your loved one may have created the trust twenty years before passing away when your job as successor trustee takes effect.
 An investment account held by the trust could have grown substantially in that time.
-As a result, the size of the job with regard to trust administration has now increased as well.
+As a result, the size of the job concerning trust administration has now increased as well.

 We are Here for You: